Ride the Cafesjian Carousel at Como Park FREE select days this summer.

 There are a few opportunities to enjoy a free ride on the Cafesjian Carousel at Como Park this year:

 The carousel operates 11 am – 4 pm Thursdays – Mondays from May 1 through Labor Day.
-It is also open Saturdays and Sundays from 11 am – 4 pm in September and October.
+It is also open Saturdays and Sundays from 11 am – 4 pm from September 5 – November 1 as well as the Thursday and Friday of MEA Week.
 The carousel does not operate when the temperature is below 45° or above 95°.

 Cafesjian’s Carousel by the Numbers